JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-first-class-concurrency.md

 The URLs are for top stories, most popular stories, and the current hardcover fiction reviews.

-Instead of a real `http.Get` I will substitute a fake `Fetch` function.
+Instead of a real `http.Get` I will substitute a fake `fetch` function.
 This will provide a clearer demonstration of the timeout.

 ```go
 func fetch(url string, channel chan<- string) {